rails ai-agents architecture

 end

 The SDK already retries certain failures for you: by default it retries twice, with a short exponential backoff, on connection errors, request timeouts, 409 conflicts, 429 rate limits, and 5xx errors.
 You can tune this per client or per request with the max_retries option, and set it to zero when you want to handle retries entirely in your own job layer.
-Requests time out after ten minutes by default, which is generous for a single call but worth lowering for interactive paths where you would rather fail fast.

-For agents specifically, there is a second class of error beyond HTTP failures: the model does something you did not expect, like calling a tool with arguments that fail validation or looping without converging.
+For agents specifically, there is a second class of error beyond HTTP failures: the model doing something you did not expect, like calling a tool with arguments that fail validation or looping without converging.
 Always set a maximum iteration count as a stopping condition, even when using the tool runner, so a confused agent fails loudly instead of running up a bill.
 Treat your tool code defensively, validate inputs, and return a clear error string to the model when something is wrong rather than raising, because a well-worded error in the tool result often lets the model correct itself on the next turn.

 Log each tool invocation with the tool name, the arguments, the user on whose behalf it ran, and the result.
 In practice this log becomes three things at once: your debugging trace, your audit trail, and your cost-attribution record.
 Capture token usage from each response too, because that is how you understand and control spend.
 The model returns usage figures on every message; persist them against the conversation so you can see which agents and which users are expensive.